jcoady9/100-days-of-code/log.md

 ### Day 11: February 1, 2017

-**Today's Progress**: Restarted the audiofield project againg this time to start it from scratch.
+**Today's Progress**: Restarted the audiofield project again this time to start it from scratch.
 Started the basic code for the audio field itself.

 **Thoughts:** Decided it would be much easier to just write a new custom field from scratch and borrow code that would still fit my needs than gutting someone else's project.
 This'll give me a little more in-depth experience with Django and should help me out in the long run.